Beracah-Group/k8s-Helm-commands/README.md

 > install (install helm chart in a k8s cluster)

-> upgrade (update helm chart with changes for a new release)
+> make upgrade -------- (update helm chart with changes for a new release)

 > make encrypt ----- (encrypt chart secrets file)